 What could be a better way to start the new season than with a visit to a buzzing outdoor market?
 Tuscany loves its markets.
 The great antique and vintage bric-a-brac market in Greve in Chianti is one of the favourite destinations on Easter Monday or “Lunedi di Pasqua”, which is traditionally dedicated to field trips.
 While you’re there try a glass of excellent Chianti wine.

-Every year Volterra welcomes Spring with a traditional folk festival “Omaggio di Primavera”, a spectacular show of flag throwing in Piazza dei Priori – this year it will happen on Easter Monday morning 13th April 2020.
+Every year Volterra welcomes Spring with a traditional folk festival “Omaggio di Primavera”, a spectacular show of flag throwing in Piazza dei Priori – this year it will happen on Easter Monday morning (see official site).
 This is a perfect opportunity to live the town’s Medieval historic centre.

 Check out some local art crafts in Anghiari, that hosts the Mostra Mercato Artigianato at the end of April (22nd April- 1st May 2023).
 With everything from leather to pottery to jewellery, it’s a feast for the eyes (official site).

-Lucca embraces the spring spirit during the “Verdemura” event (3rd-5th April 2020) dedicated to flowers and gardening.
+Lucca embraces the spring spirit during the “Verdemura” event (1st-3rd April 2022) dedicated to flowers and gardening.

 => Tip: the 25th April is a bank holiday in Italy which celebrates Liberation Day, so shops might stay closed in some smaller towns and museums will be on holiday opening times This weekend gets quite busy as many Italians travel.